VencaAsh/BlueEyesDiscordTheme/README.md

 # BlueEyesDiscordTheme
-This is my very fist and very own Discord theme.
+This is my very fist own Discord theme.
 Hope you like it :)
 Feel free to use.
 Please do not redistribute without permission!
 Ash